szolotykh/kinisi-motor-controller-firmware/commands.md

 - None

 ### INITIALIZE_MECANUM_PLATFORM (0x30)
-Description: This command initializes a mecanum platform and prepares it for use.\
+Description: This command initializes a mecanum (4-wheel) platform and prepares it for use.
+It uses motor and encoder indices 0, 1, 2 and 3 (one per wheel), which correspond to the is_reversed_0..3 and is_encoder_reversed_0..3 parameters.
+All four motor slots are occupied by this platform.\
 Properties:
 - is_reversed_0 (bool): Determines if motor 0 is reversed.
 - is_reversed_1 (bool): Determines if motor 1 is reversed.